Making health insurance easy!

-If you’re an HCi member, you’ll receive personalised information from us about how you’re affected, before any changes to your premiums.
+If you’re an HCi member, and your premiums are changing, you’ll receive personalised information* from us about how you’re affected, before the changes take place.

-The amount needed to cover health costs has continued to climb due to a number of factors, including:
+The amount needed to cover health costs has continued to climb in recent years due to a number of factors, including:

-- Increasing costs of hospital treatment, and of services provided by various health professionals, such as doctors,
+- increasing costs of private hospital treatment, and of services provided by various health professionals, such as doctors,

 Other factors that may impact your premium include changes to the Australian Government Rebate on private health insurance and the application of the Lifetime Health Cover Loading (LHC).

-Why is my premium increase different to HCi’s headline average increase?
+Why is my premium change different to HCi’s headline average change?

 Premium increases vary between policies based on the type of cover, how many people are covered on a policy and in which state or territory the policy is purchased.
-The figure quoted by the Department of Health as HCi’s average premium increase (in any given year) is an average of all policies, so it may be different to the increase (if any) applied to your policy.
+The figure quoted by the Department of Health as HCi’s average premium change (in any given year) is an average of all policies, so it may be different to any change applied to your policy.

-How does HCi’s average premium increase compare to other health funds?
+How does HCi’s average premium change compare to other health funds?

-A breakdown of the premium increases by each private health insurer in Australia can be viewed on the Government’s Health site.
+A breakdown of the premium changes by each private health insurer in Australia can be viewed on the Government’s Health site.

-In 2022, HCi had the lowest average premium increase of all health funds in Australia – and our lowest increase in more than 20 years!
+In 2023, HCi was one of only two health insurers in Australia to not increase premiums for members at all!
+Whilst in 2022, HCi had the lowest average premium increase of all health funds in Australia – and our lowest increase in more than 20 years!

 Does HCi profit directly from premium increases?